Which South Carolina Beaches Are Open? The List Of Opening Dates and COVID-19 Laws To Know

 South Carolina beaches are opening back up again.

-Last week, South Carolina Gov. Henry McMaster cancelled his previous order that closed public access points to beaches across the state in the COVID-19.
+In late April, South Carolina Gov. Henry McMaster cancelled his previous order that closed public access points to beaches across the state in the COVID-19 pandemic.

 The order gave the power back to local governments to decide when they will open up public access to beaches.